Great Musgrave: Infilling of railway bridge

 The backlash against the Great Musgrave infill scheme became national news and the government intervened to pause infilling and demolition schemes at dozens of other railway bridges across the country.
 Many civil engineers expressed shame and embarrassment at the negative impact on their professional reputation.

 Highways England was forced to apply for retrospective planning permission for the infilling works, with Eden District Council receiving 911 objections and only two expressions of support.
 Advised by planning officers to reject the application, the council's planning committee unanimously refused retrospective planning permission on 16 June 2022.
 Restoration of Great Musgrave bridge to its former condition, together with additional strengthening, could cost an estimated £431,000, in addition to the £124,000 spent on the initial infilling work.

-National Highways has agreed to abide by an enforcement notice issued by Eden District Council which requires the infill to be removed and the surrounding landscape restored to its condition prior to the infilling works.
-This notice became effective on 11 October 2022 and the work must be completed within 12 months of this date.
+National Highways agreed to abide by an enforcement notice issued by Eden District Council which required the infill to be removed and the surrounding landscape restored to its condition prior to the infilling works.
+This notice became effective on 11 October 2022 and the work had to be completed within 12 months of this date.
+In July 2023, National Highways' plans to restore the bridge and remove the infill were criticised by locals as they involved closing the bridge for three months, necessitating long local diversions for regular users of the B6259 which crosses the bridge.
+In August 2023, work began to remove the infill material, with the final bill being confirmed at £352,000, almost three times the original infilling cost.

 After the Great Musgrave outcry, National Highways developed a new way to determine the nature of major works to the disused railway structures it manages, with proposals reviewed by experts from heritage, environmental, planning and active travel organisations who collectively form the company's Stakeholder Advisory Forum.